apache/camel/examples/camel-example-restlet-jdbc/README.txt

 To run with Java-DSL use: mvn jetty:run -Dimpl=java-dsl

+To run with XML-REST-DSL use: mvn jetty:run -Dimpl=xml-rest-dsl

 To create an person, make a http POST request with firstName and lastName parameters: curl -d "firstName=test&lastName=person" http://localhost:8080/rs/persons/